pardallio/dcmdb/README.md

 where
  * the top level is the experiment name or similar
  * `file_templates` describes the files of interest.
 Note that date/time information is parameterized using standard linux/python notation.
+Note that we are mainly interested in the GRIB files here, so list those.
  * `atos` here tells us where the data is located.
 For the future we could consider lumi and other hosts as well
  * `path_template` the search path for the data, note that ECFS notation is supported.
  * `domain` gives some information about the domain used.
 Could contain geometry information as well.

 In each `meta.yaml` file we may specify an arbitrary number of experiments/runs.
+Please repeat the above mentioned for each run.

 ## The python support